Rough debate performance by moderators a blow to CBS News

-NEW YORK (AP) — CBS News faced an ill-timed blow to its reputation on Wednesday following a bruising Democratic presidential debate that its moderators struggled to keep from spiraling out of control.
+NEW YORK (AP) — CBS News faced an ill-timed blow to its reputation on Wednesday following a bruising Democratic presidential debate that its moderators struggled to keep from spiraling out of control, although it could take some comfort in the numbers.

+The Nielsen company reported that 15.3 million people watched Tuesday night’s debate in South Carolina on CBS and BET.
+While down from the 19.8 million who saw last week’s debate from Nevada on NBC and MSNBC, it revealed that public interest is high.

-Gayle King and Norah O’Donnell tried to manage seven presidential candidates fighting for their lives on Tuesday night, just a week before the South Carolina and Super Tuesday primaries.
+Gayle King and Norah O’Donnell tried to manage seven presidential candidates fighting for their lives Tuesday, just a week before the South Carolina and Super Tuesday primaries.
 Particularly at the start, the journalists looked like substitute teachers in front of an unruly school class.

 “This is way worse than any bad day at ‘The View,’” tweeted that show’s Meghan McCain, no stranger to verbal brawls.